Overview

 Organisations under the Child Safe Scheme must demonstrate their commitment to child safety by having child safe systems, policies and processes based on the Child Safe Standards.

-The NSW Office of the Children's Guardian has produced a Self-Assessment tool to help determine how closely your organisation fits with the Child Safety Standards
+The New South Wales Office of the Children's Guardian has produced a Self-Assessment tool to help determine how closely your organisation fits with the Child Safety Standards.

 Learn more about the Child Safe Scheme here and access the Self Assessment Tool, Media Kit and Additional Training and Resources below: